soarqin/DSP_Mods/CheatEnabler/README.md

 * 2.3.13
   + Fix a bug that shortcuts are not working and have display issue on settings window.
 * 2.3.12
-  + Add a shortcut to toggle `No collision`(Alt+W by default), you can modify the shortcut on system settings window.
+  + Add a shortcut to toggle `No collision`, you can modify the shortcut on system settings window.
   + Add realtime tips when toggling `No condition build` and `No collision` with shortcuts.
 * 2.3.11
-  + Add a shortcut to toggle `No condition build`(Alt+Q by default), you can modify the shortcut on system settings window.
+  + Add a shortcut to toggle `No condition build`, you can modify the shortcut on system settings window.
 This depends on [UXAssist](https://dsp.thunderstore.io/package/soarqin/UXAssist) 1.0.15 or later.
 * 2.3.10
   + Fix following functions not working in new game updates:
     - `Pump Anywhere`